 It all started in the 1950s with a rotating file device called the Rolodex.
 It had removable cards with contact information.
-The cards can be removed or added, making it a convenient system for tracking business contacts.
+You can add or remove cards as needed, making the system convenient for tracking business contacts.
 Then, the development of computer systems for businesses and home use paved the way for centralized information.
-However, these systems needed massive computers, which took up a lot of space.
+However, at the time, these systems required massive computers that took up a significant amount of space.

 By the 1980s, database marketing started.
 Businesses reach out to the customers in their database by sending direct mail.
 They became proactive after some time by making sales calls.
 These became possible as more businesses widely used computers.